jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 ...
 ```

-Node.js doesn’t understand the `import`.
+Node.js doesn't understand the `import`.
 For it to work, we need to build the server with webpack as well.
 Because the `import` statements require a processing step, we unfortunately need to keep using `const … = require('…')` in the webpack config.
 You *could* add a separate step to process the config file as well, but then the build system becomes convoluted.

 To process the server, we can utilize that a webpack configuration can consist of multiple configurations if they are exported as an array.
 Add a copy of the current configuration and export both, changing the entrypoint, output filename and target: